prakash-js/rxss-checker/README.md

-# xss-checker
+# rxss-checker

-xss-checker is in development
+rxss-checker is in development